30th Annual Run for the Refuge

 Event summary

-Join us for the 30th Annual Run for the Refuge from August 8th to August 16th, 2026, in the beautiful Fairbanks North Star Borough, Alaska!
-This exciting event celebrates the Arctic National Wildlife Refuge and promotes conservation efforts in this stunning region.
-Participants can enjoy an in-person run along the scenic trails of the University of Alaska Fairbanks or choose to take part virtually by designing their own 5K or 10K routes through running, walking, hiking, biking, or paddling.
+Join us for the 30th Annual Run for the Refuge, taking place from August 8 to August 16, 2026, in the beautiful Fairbanks North Star Borough, Alaska!
+This vibrant event celebrates the Arctic National Wildlife Refuge and invites both in-person and virtual participants to engage in a spectacular outdoor experience.
+On August 16, lace up your running shoes for the main event at the University of Fairbanks trails, where you can choose to participate in a 5K or 10K race.
+If you can’t make it to Fairbanks, you can still join the fun by designing your own route for the 5K or 10K, whether you prefer running, walking, hiking, biking, or paddling.

 Organiser's Description